In contrast with print materials and most interactive eLearning, videos work well on mobile devices.

 Writing in Learning Solutions magazine in 2013, Paul Clothier cites statistics showing that mobile video has become extremely popular:

-- Mobile devices are responsible for 25 percent of YouTube views
+- Mobile devices manage 25 percent of YouTube views

 - People watch a billion videos every day on YouTube mobile